Human Resources Strategy for Researchers (HRS4R)

 After the successful submission of the "HR Excellence in Research" award application, the institution proceeds to the next level of the process, which consists of two separate steps:

 It is performed by the European Commission and it is intended to validate an application in terms of its compliance with the application procedure.
-The check has nothing to do with the quality of the data provided, but with the quality of application as a whole, as suitable or not for assessment.
+The check has nothing to do with the quality of the data provided, but with the quality of application as a whole and written in English, as suitable or not for assessment.

 The institution will be informed if the application is compliant and has passed the administrative eligibility check within 4 weeks after submission.